Everest 2019 – Summary

 This season has been an annus horribilis for Irish climbing on Everest with 6 attempts resulting in 4 summits and 2 fatalities.
 The joy of summit success for Noel, Séamus, Jenny & Robert was overshadowed by the loss of two extraordinary people – Séamus Lawless and Kevin Hynes.

-This year the following climbers from Ireland & Northern Ireland attempted Everest:
+This year the following climbers from Republic of Ireland & Northern Ireland have attempted Everest:

 – Noel Hanna (52) from Co.
 Down

 – Jenny Copeland (40) from Co.
 Meath

 Noel Hanna reached the summit of Everest via the southeast ridge (Nepal) route on 16th May 2019, guiding Jenny, Shay and South African climber Saray Khumalo (who became the first black African woman to summit Everest).
 This was Noel’s 9th summit of the worlds highest peak.

 Jenny Copeland reached the summit of Everest via the southeast ridge (Nepal) route on 16th May 2019.

 Séamus Lawless reached the summit of Everest via the southeast ridge (Nepal) route on 16th May 2019, but disappeared following a fall on the descent, just below the ‘Balcony’ area.
 The search efforts to locate Shay ended on 24th May with no success.

 Robert Smith reached the summit of Everest via the southeast ridge (Nepal) route with Adventure Consultants on 23rd May 2019, completing a 5th summit of the worlds highest peak.
 Thereafter Robert pushed on to summit Lhotse on 24th May completing a unique Everest-Lhotse double.